 - 1. The data is entered in the Water Quality section of the MBMP database. - 2.
 In the Field Observations section, enter observations about the site regarding algae, flow conditions, etc. If no field observations were collected, check the 'No Field Observations Made' box.
 Also enter any notes about equipment problems, site conditions, etc. - 3.
 If data was discarded due to failure of QA criteria, flag the data as 'Exclude' so that it will not be included in analysis. - 4.
 If duplicate readings are taken for any of the analytes (e.g. dissolved oxygen), enter the second reading in the Volunteer Precision field.
 The % RPD will be calculated.
 For RPD values < 25%, choose 'Pass'.
 For RPD values > 25%, choose 'Fail'. - 5.
-For conductivity at SYB the meter will read in mS/cm.
-All of the other site's data is collected in $\mu$ S/cm.
-Therefore, the value that the volunteer records needs to first be converted (multiply by 1000) before being entered. - 6.
-For the nutrients, if there were not any levels detected then the Result entered would be the PQL of the equipment and the Result Qualifier would be '<'. - 7.
+For the nutrients, if there were not any levels detected then the Result entered would be the PQL of the equipment and the Result Qualifier would be '<'. - 6.
 For QA accuracy data entry: - i) This lab-generated data is imported in an automated process.
 From the main menu, choose Lab Import and then Water Quality Lab Import. - ii) Hit 'Choose File' to select the file to import.
-Then choose the 'Import' button. - 8.
-For QA precision data entry: - i.
+Then choose the 'Import' button. - 7.
+For QA precision data entry:

+- i.
 Complete the Result and Result Qualifier information for the precision result. - ii.
-The %RPD will automatically calculate.
+The %RPD will automatically calculate. - iii.

-- iii.
 If the RPD is > 25%, choose 'Fail'.
-If the RPD is < 25%, then choose 'Pass'. - 9.
+If the RPD is < 25%, then choose 'Pass'. - 8.
 For Sterility data entry: - i.
 Enter the Result and Result Qualifier information for the blank. - ii.
-If the Result is less than the PQL, then enter 'Pass'. - 10.
+If the Result is less than the PQL, then enter 'Pass'. - 9.
 Flow data is entered in the flow detail record.
-The Q value is automatically calculated by the system. . - 11.
+The Q value is automatically calculated by the system. - 10.
 When finished entering data, initial the datasheet in the upper right hand corner then file in the folder 'Data Entered Needs QA'.
 The program manager will then double check the data, initial it, then either file it into the 'Need to File' folder or the appropriate project folder.